Modern European Languages and History with Year Abroad

 Facilities

-The Department of History occupies a group of seventeenth- and eighteenth-century town houses in the heart of Durham World Heritage Site.
+The Department of History occupies the heart of Durham World Heritage Site.
 Our location is within easy reach of all University colleges, lecture halls and libraries.

 Our work incorporates everything from manuscripts to photography, printed sources to museum collections.
-From the start of your degree, you will work with staff on a rich array of primary sources, which range from medieval manuscripts in the cathedral archive, through the ceramics, prints and textiles held by the Oriental Museum, to the wealth records of the Sudan Archive, and more.
-The University Library, with its Archives and Special Collections, and the Durham Cathedral Library and Archives hold historical resources of international significance.
+You will work with staff on a rich array of primary sources, which range from medieval manuscripts in the cathedral archive, through the ceramics, prints and textiles held by the Oriental Museum, to the documents of the Sudan Archive, and more.
+Durham holds historical resources of international significance.

 School of Modern Languages and Cultures